Travis Scott should have stopped Astroworld, Houston fire chief says

 Eight people died and hundreds were injured after a crowd surge at the Astroworld Festival in Houston’s NRG Park on Friday.

-A mass casualty event was declared at 9:38pm, but Scott only stopped the show at 10:15pm.
+A mass casualty event was declared at 9:38pm, but the show was only called off at 10:15pm.

-Scott halted the performance several times during his performance out of concern for the audience, but then continued playing.

 Mr Pena said Scott should have stopped the show as soon as he noticed an ambulance that was trying to make its way through the crowd to treat some of the injured.